 “I thought it was pretty impressive.
 Here’s this product that, I think, most people in the industry — regardless of your role — look at from time to time.” – Rangers President of Baseball Operations & General Manager Jon Daniels

-MLB Trade Rumors is a clearinghouse for relevant, legitimate baseball rumors.
+Reading MLB Trade Rumors is like looking over the shoulder of every GM, agent, and player in baseball.
+MLBTR is a clearinghouse for relevant, legitimate baseball rumors.
 The site focuses on the hot stove – trades and free agent signings.
 Rumors come from established journalists, including our own writers, and always include a link to the source material.
 All 30 teams are covered.
-MLBTR is written and maintained by Tim Dierkes.
+MLBTR is owned by Tim Dierkes.
 You can read about Tim here, contact him here, and follow him on Twitter here.

 MLBTR has new material 365 days a year, and attempts to post all rumors with analysis as soon as they are available.
 The site was created as a hobby in November of 2005, and has grown virally.
 MLB Trade Rumors now receives hundreds of thousands of pageviews per day.
-The peak day – 3,485,401 pageviews – was July 31st, 2012, baseball’s trade deadline.
-MLBTR also has a Twitter feed with over 284,000 followers, a Facebook page with over 77,000 fans, and an RSS feed with over 57,000 subscribers.
+The peak day – 6,746,362 pageviews – was July 30th, 2021, baseball’s trade deadline.
+MLBTR also has a Twitter feed with over 708,000 followers and a Facebook page with over 150,000 followers.

 Peter Gammons, The Chicago Sun-Times, The Chicago Tribune, USA Today, The Boston Herald, and many other major publications praise MLB Trade Rumors.
 MLB Trade Rumors is a favorite of baseball writers and fans of all ages, as well as tons of MLB players, executives, and agents.